pvass24/aws-modernization-with-neon/content/2_ModuleTwo/21_CohostedNeonTwinDeploySetUp.md

 <!-- MORE SUBMODULES CAN BE ADDED TO DIVIDE UP THE SETUP INTO SMALLER SECTIONS -->
 <!-- COPY AND PASTE THIS SUBMODULE FILE, RENAME, AND CHANGE THE CONTENTS AS NECESSARY -->

-# Setting up your environment for a Neon Twin Deploy Workshop <!-- MODIFY THIS HEADING -->
+# Setting up your environment for a Neon Twin Deploy Workshop

 If you're already running RDS in production, migrating a live database can be a real challenge.
 The good news is, you don’t have to move everything over to enjoy Neon's advantages in development speed and cost efficiency for non-production databases.